Best photos from Hermosillo 2023 Hyundai Archery World Cup Final

 World Archery photographer Dean Alberga picked his five favourite photos from the event.

 Sheer hard work, dedication and determination pay off.

 Remember Marcus D’Almeida arriving on the scene as the Brazilian team were getting ready for the Olympics in Rio?
 Even then, he showed real potential by making it to the Hyundai Archery World Cup Final – taking silver in 2014 – but never pulled in anything major.

 Just look at him now.
 Tall, athletic and with the coolest moustache on the circuit… and standing on top of the podium.

 He’s always had the talent.
 Now he has the results.

 About 43 degrees Celsius – even during the late afternoon – added an extra layer to this season’s finals.
 The best thing to do was to keep a cool head, in every sense of the saying.

 3. Crossing the desert

-It’s been a while since Sara Lopez won on the regular World Cup circuit – her last stage win dates back more than two years, in June 2021 in Paris – but in the Finals she is unstoppable, making it six in a row in Hermosillo.
+It’s been a while since Sara Lopez won a stage on the Hyundai Archery World Cup circuit – her last coming in June 2021 in Paris – but at the season-ending final she is unstoppable, making it six in a row and eight total in Hermosillo.